What to Do With an Extra Paycheck (or Bonus) to Actually Build Wealth

 Invest It: Future You Will Be So Grateful

-1. Max Out Free Money First
+1. Claim the Free Money First (401k Match)

-3. Keep It Simple
+3. Keep Your Investing Simple and Steady

 Invest in Yourself (Seriously)

-Save for the Big Stuff (Without the Guilt)
+Save for the Big Stuff Without the Guilt

-3. My Personal Win
+3. A Personal Win in Practice

-Mix In a Little Joy (Within Reason)
+Mix In a Little Joy—Strategically

 1. The 90/10 Rule

-3. Make It Memorable
+3. Make the Memory Worth It

 Solid Steps!